thisiscapra/thisiscapra.com/source/blog/2015-04-06-taming-parent-child-pages-in-shopify.md

 {% endfor %}
 ```

-Each of the child links now has it's own linklist object I can use to output the various bits of content I needed.
+Each of the child links now has it's own object I can use to output the various bits of content.
 Firstly I needed to see if an image exists on the page.
 If so grab it and show it, if not show a place holder image.

 ```liquid
 {% assign page_has_image = false %}